-1. Problem Tenants
+1. Difficult Tenants

 Self-help evictions are illegal.
 So as long as the tenant is paying their rent and following the terms of their lease, you will just have to deal with them until they decide to move.

-2. Neglect Maintenance on Unit
+3. Put Off Maintenance on Unit

 When a tenant stays in the rental unit, especially for a number of years, if the tenant does not complain about an issue, you will not be aware of a problem until it becomes something bigger.
 Small issues, such as a few missing roof shingles, which could have easily been repaired, will turn into big problems, such as an actual roof leak.